-A GPS tracker essentially allows you to track down your dog as though you were a special agent tracking down your kidnapped love interest in a Hollywood thriller.
+A pet GPS tracking device essentially allows you to track down your dog in real time as though you were a special agent tracking down your kidnapped love interest in a Hollywood thriller.
 They enable you to look at a digital display and see a flashing dot (or some other icon) that indicates your dog’s current location.

 GPS tracking systems vary slightly from one model to the next, but they all work in essentially the same way.
 You attach a collar or tag to your dog.
 Then, when you need to find him, you use your smartphone, a dedicated hand-held tracking unit, to locate him by utilizing GPS satellites.

 Many dog GPS trackers do a few other neat things too.
 Some will monitor aspects of your dog’s health, while others are activity trackers, which will collect information about your dog’s movements over the course of the day.

 We’d honestly recommend a pet GPS tracking device for every dog.
 They’re easy to use, they won’t cause your pet any grief, and many are pretty affordable.
 And above all else – it may reunite you with a lost pet.
 Find yourself in such a situation, and you’ll deeply regret not having fitted your dog with a tracking device with the ability to pinpoint your dog’s location in real time.